 Primary research fields

 Solar and stellar physics with additional interests in extra-solar planets.
-Most of my individual projects combine realistic numerical simulations and space-borne and ground-based observations.
+Most of my individual projects can be summarized as realistic numerical simulations in comparison with space-borne and ground-based observations.

 Current main positions and functions